Discoplax gracilipes

 Discoplax gracilipes is a species of cave-dwelling, terrestrial crab found in the Philippines and far southern Japan.
 The crabs have extremely long, stalk-like walking legs and are generally coloured purple.
-They are inhabitants of warm, shallow cave pools which they share with several other crab species, as well as a variety of other animals.
+They inhabit warm, shallow cave pools which they share with several other crab species, as well as a variety of other animals.
 The crabs are foragers active both day and night, emerging to search for food and to release eggs into the sea.
-They were first reported by scientists in Panglao in the Philippines in the late 20th century but the species was not given a formal scientific description until 2000.
-In the subsequent decades the crabs were found on other nearby islands in the Philippines, and in 2023 a single crab was discovered living in a cave on a Japanese island near Taiwan, extending its known range by 1400 kilometres.
-D. gracilipes is believed to be most closely related to Discoplax longipes, and is classified in the Gecarcinidae family, in the group Grapsoidea.
-In Panglao they are called Alikuai by the locals, who catch them and other land crab species.
+They were first reported by scientists in Panglao in the Philippines in the late 20th century, but the species was not given a formal scientific description until 2000.
+In the subsequent decades, the crabs were found on other nearby islands in the Philippines, and in 2023, a single crab was discovered living in a cave on a Japanese island near Taiwan, extending its known range by 1400 km.
+A member of the family Gecarcinidae, D. gracilipes is believed to be most closely related to D. longipes.
+The locals in Panglao who catch them call them Alikuai.